SgtSlayer3/giftCodeRedemption/README.md

 **Process:**
 - Reads player IDs and usernames from a playerIDs.txt file.
-- Automatically fills in player IDs and a gift code.
+- Automatically fills in player IDs and the gift code.
 - Clicks through the login and confirm steps for each player.
 - Logs progress to log.txt.
 - Takes a screenshot if redemption fails for any player.